Goku: In Dragon Ball

 Goku first appears in Dragon Ball as a monkey-tailed child adopted by the hermit martial artist Gohan.
 Before the series' narrative begins, he accidentally and unknowingly kills Gohan when he temporarily transforms into the mighty Ōzaru after staring at a full moon.
-However, Goku loses the ability when his friends cut off his tail.
+Goku loses the ability when his friends cut off his tail.

 Living alone with an item known as a Dragon Ball which he keeps as a memento of Gohan, Goku befriends a teenage girl named Bulma.
 He joins her to find the seven Dragon Balls, which, when gathered, summon the wish-granting dragon Shenron.
-They encounter the desert bandit Yamcha and two shapeshifters named Oolong and Puar, who also join their quest.
+They encounter the desert bandit Yamcha and two shapeshifters named Oolong and Puar, who join their quest.
 Goku is later trained by the martial artist Master Roshi, alongside a monk named Krillin, who later becomes his best friend.
-It is Roshi who gives Goku the magic cloud Kintōun, as a reward for saving his pet sea turtle, which becomes Goku's primary source of flight travel across the world.
+It is Roshi who gives Goku the magic cloud Kinto'un, as a reward for saving his pet sea turtle, which becomes Goku's primary source of flight travel across the world.

 Goku's first shown martial arts attack as a child is Jan ken, three physical blows modeled after the hand signs in rock-paper-scissors.
-As a child, he also wields the Nyoi-bō, a magic staff that extends and retracts on command, given to him by his late grandfather.
+As a child, he wields the Nyoi-bō, a magic staff that extends and retracts on command, given to him by his grandfather.

-However, Goku's signature attack is the Kamehameha (named after King Kamehameha I of Hawai'i), which he learned from Master Roshi.
+Goku's signature attack is the Kamehameha (named after King Kamehameha I of Hawai'i), which he learned from Roshi.
 The Kamehameha is a concentration of energy, released as a concussive beam.
 Roshi spent about 50 years developing and perfecting the technique, but, as a child, Goku is able to understand and copy the technique immediately after only one demonstration.
 After training with the Earth's Guardian, Kami, Goku learns to fly by virtue of the technique Bukū-jutsu and uses the Nimbus cloud less frequently for flight travel.

 While participating in the World Martial Arts Tournament that attracts the most powerful fighters in the world, Goku battles foes, later turned allies, such as Tien Shinhan and Chiaotzu, as well as the Namekian Piccolo.
-After becoming the runner-up champion of the 21st and 22nd tournaments, Goku finally wins in the 23rd with Piccolo's defeat, and marries Chi-Chi soon after to fulfill a promise he made to her years ago despite not knowing what marriage was.
+After becoming the runner-up champion of the 21st and 22nd tournaments, Goku wins in the 23rd with Piccolo's defeat, and marries Chi-Chi soon after to fulfill a promise he made to her years ago despite not knowing what marriage was.